An annulment of marriage due to being intersex in the Family Court: In the marriage of C and D (falsely called C).

-A Brisbane Family Court case in 1979, In the marriage of C and D (falsely called C), annulled a marriage on the basis that an intersex person cannot be legally married because marriage can only be between someone who is seen to be 100% man and someone who is seen to be 100% woman.
+A Brisbane Family Court case in 1979, In the marriage of C and D (falsely called C), annulled a marriage on the basis that an intersex man could not be legally married because marriage can only be between someone who is seen to be wholly male and someone who is seen to be wholly female.
 The judgement describes C:

 “born a male and had been reared as a male”

 “At the age of twenty-two he underwent surgery which involved restructuring of his external sex organs”